bella77-69/RetroSpectacle/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature 🚀"
+name: Feature 🚀
-description: Suggest a new feature or enhancement
+about: Suggest a new feature or enhancement
 title: "[Feature] 🚀 "
-labels: [enhancement]
+labels: enhancement
-assignees: ""
+assignees: ''
 ---

 ## Description